Insurance and reinsurance in Ireland: overview

 Senior staff being able to manage the business and to carry on activities on the intermediary's behalf.

-The Central Bank has the power under the Central Bank Act 1942 (the 1942 Act) to impose sanctions for prescribed contraventions with legal and regulatory requirements.
+The Central Bank has the power under the Central Bank Act 1942 (the 1942 Act), as amended by the 2013 Act, to impose sanctions for prescribed contraventions with legal and regulatory requirements.

 Where the Central Bank suspects that a prescribed contravention has been committed, it will conduct a preliminary examination.
 If, subsequently, the Central Bank has reasonable grounds to suspect that a contravention has occurred, it can set up an inquiry to determine the facts and an appropriate sanction.